Robust Deep Network Learning of Nonlinear Regression Tasks by Parametric Leaky Exponential Linear Units (LELUs) and a Diffusion Metric: Model Description

 The \textit{staggered} Laplace-operator diffusion sensor written for a centre-crossing diagonal $p$ of the node $(i,j,k)$ in Fig.\ \ref{staggereddiag} is given by

 and for the true label

 The complete \threed diffusion sensors for the node $(i,j,k)$ are given by the summation over all centre-crossing diagonals resulting in

 Note that the diffusion sensors are only computed at the interior of the original mesh, where the complete stencil is available.
+The loss of the diffusion sensor is finally computed as the MSE by

-The reader is referred to \cite{mygpr} for further and more general discussions and information about the methodology as well as snippets of code implementation.
+where $E$ is the internal nodes of the training mesh.
+The reader is referred to \cite{bigarellaPreventionOverfittingMeshStructured2025} for further and more general discussions and information about the methodology as well as snippets of code implementation.